Product & Innovation

 Our proprietary supportive tights offer athletes the same high-level joint support offered by a traditional knee brace, integrated directly into the comfort of an ultra-comfortable compression tight.

-K1: The supportive tight that started it all—designed as the perfect under or outer layer for hikes in cooler weather, or for those who prefer to wear warmer layers.
+K1 (Now K1 Summit): The supportive tight that started it all—designed as the perfect under or outer layer for hikes in cooler weather, or for those who prefer to wear warmer layers.

 K1 Tempo: The ¾ length version of the K1, perfect for summer hikes or people who run hot, with side and waistband pockets to secure the essentials.